CarpetFloor/PersonalMediaServer/README.txt

     -Also note that the file ".gitignore" in the "Media" folder can be deleted.

 Controlling the server:
-    -In order for other devices to access your media you have put on this server, you have to start the server by double-clicking the file "startServer.bat".
+    -Start the server by running startGUI.bat or startHeadless.bat depending on if you need the GUI controller.
+Note that the GUI is currently under development.
-    -You will only be able to access your media when the server is running, so make sure you have a computer dedicated to running this server.
+    -You will only be able to access your media when the server is running, so make sure you have a computer dedicated to running the server.
-    -To stop the server, close out of the terminal window that opened up when you double-clicked "startServer.bat".
+    -To close the server, if running headless just close the terminal window or terminate the process.
+If running through the GUI, either close the window or click the stop button in the GUI.

-Configuring custom domain(s):
+Configuring custom domain(s) for the SERVER COMPUTER ONLY:
-    -In order to use a custom domain for THE SERVER COMPUTER ONLY to access your personal media server, you have to configure it in the steps listed here
     -Go to Windows\System32\drivers\etc\hosts and add 127.0.0.1 [your domain here] -You can add as many domains as you want, just make a new line in the same format as noted in the above line -To access your personal media server using a new domain, you have to add ":3000" after the domain in the address bar because the server runs on port 3000.
 For instance, if you used the doman exampledomain, to access your personal web server, you would have to go to exampledomain:3000 in the browser.

-Server not opening up:
-    -If you try to open up the server and nothing happens except for being stuck on the page that says it is not necessary (which often happens when you first open a new domain you configured), just make sure that on the page popups are not blocked.